Pomona/Pomona.rest/index.md

 subtitle: A fruitful way to REST
 ---

+# Pōmōna
-# Pōmōna.
-The DTO-free way to REST for lazy people!
+## The DTO-free way to REST for lazy people!

 Pōmōna is all about exposing your domain model as a REST API.
 With less pain.